List of Radiohead live performances: On a Friday (1985–1991)

-Pablo Honey era (1992–1993)
+Pablo Honey (1992–1993)

 The band's first tour began in April 1992, supporting Catherine Wheel.
 Because of a two-week delay of their debut extended play, Drill, Radiohead had no music on sale to promote.
 Despite challenges the band faced adapting to regular touring, their performances were generally well received by audiences.
 After the recording sessions for Radiohead's debut studio album Pablo Honey, the band toured in support of The Frank and Walters until mid-October 1992.
 The band then toured with Kingmaker, opening for a juggler before the main band came on.
 During this tour, Yorke would randomly cut off clumps of his hair, and frequently became heavily intoxicated on alcohol, often to the point where the band would have to cancel shows.
 Yorke would later attribute this behavior his frustrations with the band's perceived directionless in defining themselves.
 In 1992, the band played over 100 shows across most of the United Kingdom.
 The year ended with a highly negative review of Radiohead's live show in the NME, in which writer Keith Cameron wrote "Radiohead are a pitiful, lily-livered excuse for a rock 'n' roll group."